This episode of Communio Sanctorum is titled, “Breaking Up Is Hard to Do.”

 Get ready for Tap 2 …

-One day in AD 1048, 3 shoeless pilgrims—Bruno, Humbert, & Hildebrand walked together through the gates of Rome.
+One day in AD 1048, three shoeless pilgrims—Bruno, Humbert, and Hildebrand walked together through the gates of Rome.
 Each in his own way would transform the Roman church.

 Bruno was elected Pope Leo IX.
-He immediately set about reforming the Roman church morally & theologically.
+He immediately set about reforming the Roman church morally and theologically.
 To keep priests from passing ecclesiastical positions to their children, he demanded celibacy.
-Next he moved to extricate the Church from secular entanglements & obligations to the Nobility.
+Next, he moved to extricate the Church from secular entanglements and obligations to European nobility.
 Bruno and his successor popes really believed God had given them authority over all Christians.

 Humbert made the journey from Rome to Constantinople, bull in hand.
-He arrived on July 16 of 1054, marched into the Hagia Sophia while Communion was being observed.
-As Timothy Jones says, Humbert’s notice was a lot like a Texas longhorn: It had a point here, a point there, and a lot of bull in between.
-Condemned in the bull were the Eastern practice of allowing priests to marry, refusing to recognize baptism performed in Roman churches, & deleting the Filioque.
+He arrived on July 16, 1054, marched into the Hagia Sophia while Communion was being observed.
+As one author says, Humbert’s notice was a lot like a Texas longhorn: It had a point here, a point there, and a lot of bull in between.
+Condemned in the bull were the Eastern practices of allowing priests to marry, refusing to recognize baptism performed in Roman churches, and deleting the Filioque.

 For the record, the Roman church had allowed priests to marry for several centuries, the Eastern church did not refuse to recognize Roman baptism, and they absolutely did NOT DELETE the phrase” and the son” from the Creed – The Western Church had added it!

-But even before THAT – I’m compelled to remind everyone that when I refer to the Eastern Church, what I really mean is the Greek Orthodox or Byzantine Church; not the Church of the East we’ve looked at in earlier podcasts.
+But even before THAT, I’m compelled to remind everyone that when I refer to the Eastern Church, what I really mean is the Greek Orthodox or Byzantine Church; not the Church of the East we’ve looked at in earlier podcasts.
 For simplicity sake.
-Picture a map of the ancient world; that swath of the globe that includes to the far left, Spain & Northwest Africa, up thru England & Scotland.
-Now, put the Middle East with Mesopotamia in the center of that mental map, & at the far right, China & Japan.
+Picture a map of the ancient world; that swath of the globe that includes to the far left, Spain and Northwest Africa, up thru England and Scotland.
+Now, put the Middle East with Mesopotamia in the center of that mental map, and at the far right, China and Japan.

-Now, draw a mental oval over Spain, the British Isles, France, Germany, Italy, Scandinavia; shade it blue – That’s the Western Church, speaking Latin, & centered at Rome under the Popes.
+Now, draw a mental oval over Spain, the British Isles, France, Germany, Italy, Scandinavia; shade it blue – That’s the Western Church, speaking Latin, and centered at Rome under the Popes.

-Next, draw another mental oval over all East Europe & West Asia; shade it Green – That’s the Byzantine Church, speaking Greek & centered at Constantinople under the Patriarchs.
+Next, draw another oval over all East Europe and West Asia; shade it Green – That’s the Byzantine Church, speaking Greek and centered at Constantinople under the Patriarchs.

-Finally, draw a 3rd mental oval over The Middle East, Mesopotamia, Persia, Central Asia, India, China and all the way to Japan.
-Shade it red – That’s the Nestorian Church of the East, that speaks mainly Syriac & is headquartered at Nisibis or Edessa under the leadership of the Metropolitans.
+Finally, draw a 3rd oval over The Middle East, Mesopotamia, Persia, Central Asia, India, China and all the way to Japan.
+Shade it red – That’s the Nestorian Church of the East, that speaks mainly Syriac and is headquartered at Nisibis & Edessa under the leadership of the Metropolitans.

-Look how much larger THAT 3rd sphere is!
-It covers a territory & population much larger than the 2 to its west combined!
-Yet in the popular review of Church History, this Church of the East is often neglected!
+Note how much larger that 3rd sphere is.
+It covers a territory and population much larger than the two to its west combined.
+Yet in the popular review of Church History, this Church of the East is often neglected.
 The reason for that neglect is a subject for a later episode.

-My point here is that when we speak of the break between the Eastern & Western Churches, let’s be sure we understand that the description of the Byzantine Church as the Eastern Church isn’t really accurate.
-It’s only a description of the Byzantine Church as being to the geographic right of the Western, Latin Church.
+My point here is that when we speak of the break between the Eastern and Western Churches, let’s be sure we understand that the description of the Byzantine Church as the Eastern Church isn’t really accurate.
+It’s only a description of the Byzantine Church as being to the geographic East of the Western, Latin Church.

 Now, back to our look at the 3rd tap that severed West from East . . .

 As we’ve seen in previous episodes, penance played a major role in the religious life of Medieval Christians.
 Many believed they could prove themselves worthy of God’s favor by going on a “pilgrimage.”
-So pilgrims traveled to shrines containing the bones of saints & relics from the Biblical story.
+So pilgrims traveled to shrines containing the bones of saints and relics from the Biblical story.
 European cathedrals were centers where these sacred items were kept.
 But the greatest pilgrimage of all, one taken by not a few sincere believers was to Jerusalem.
-Even today with modern forms of transportation, a trip to Israel is a major event requiring special arrangements.
+Even today with modern forms of transportation, a trip to Israel is a major event requiring special arrangements and a significant investment.
 Imagine what it meant for a pilgrim of the 10th or 11th C!
-They walked for hundreds of miles, braved a risky voyage aboard a ship that travelled through stormy, pirate-infested seas.
-This was no Disneyland ride; this was real deal pirates who’d either slit your throat or sell you into slavery.
+They walked hundreds of miles, braved a risky voyage aboard a ship that traveled through stormy, pirate-infested seas.
+This was no Disneyland ride; there were real-deal pirates who’d slit your throat or sell you into slavery.
 Fun stuff.

 Among the peasants that set out on the 1st Crusade was a large group who followed a monk known as Peter the Hermit.
 The swarthy monk had not bathed in decades.
 He rode a burro that, according to some bore a remarkable resemblance to its rider.
 Peter’s preaching was even more powerful than his odor.
-In 9 months, he gathered 20,000 European peasants to fight the Muslims.
+In 9 months, he gathered 20,000 European peasants to fight the Eastern infidel.
 They caused immediate chaos when they arrived in Constantinople.
 Complaints of robbery poured into the Emperor’s office.
 He knew the untrained peasants were no match for the Muslims who cut their teeth on conquest, but he couldn’t let them linger in his city.
 So he ferried them across the river where they began pillaging the homes of Eastern Christians, straining relations between the Byzantine and Roman churches.
-2 months later, these peasants marched straight into a ambush.
-Peter who was in Constantinople begging for supplies at the time, was the lone survivor.
-He then joined another army, led by European nobility.
+2 months later, these peasants marched straight into an ambush.
+Peter, still in Constantinople begging for supplies, was the lone survivor.
+He joined another army, led by European nobility.
 These Crusaders clashed with the Muslims in Antioch, then continued on to Jerusalem.

 On July 15, 1099, Jerusalem fell to the Crusaders.
 Near the Temple Mount, the blood flowed ankle-deep.
 Newborns were thrown against walls.
 Crusaders torched a synagogue and burned the Jews inside alive.
 To this day, this wholesale slaughter affects how Jews and Muslims perceive the Church.

 A couple more Crusader campaigns were launched, then in 1198 a noble became Pope Innocent III.
-He inspired the 4th Crusade that would finally divide the Byzantine & Roman Churches.
+He inspired the 4th Crusade that would finally divide the Byzantine and Roman Churches.

-Not to worry, an ambitious Eastern prince who fancied himself someone who deserved a fate & station better than the one life had dealt him, offered to finance the crusade à get this: Under the condition the Crusaders sail to Constantinople FIRST & dethrone the current Emperor.
-Once that was done, they could be on their merry way to Egypt.
+Not to worry, an ambitious Eastern prince who fancied himself someone who deserved a fate and station better than the one life had dealt him, offered to finance the crusade à get this: Under the condition the Crusaders sail to Constantinople FIRST and dethrone the current Emperor.
+Once that was done, they could be on their merry way.
 Pope Innocent III forbade the assault on Constantinople, but no one paid him any mind.
-On July 5, 1203, the Crusaders arrived in the Constantinople.
-But the people of the city were quite over the mess these Europeans kept making of things & revolted.
-They pre-empted the Crusaders attempt to install their own emperor & instead selected a fiercely anti-Crusader ruler.
+On July 5, 1203, the Crusaders arrived in Constantinople.
+But the people of the city were quite over the mess these Europeans kept making of things and revolted.
+They pre-empted the Crusaders attempt to install their own emperor and instead selected a fiercely anti-Crusader ruler.

 The Crusaders were furious.
-They’d set out to destroy Muslims in Egypt & saw their side trip to Constantinople as a brief diversion.
+They’d set out to destroy Muslims in Egypt and saw their side trip to Constantinople as a brief diversion.
 Now, they were stranded in the Eastern Capital.
-With the promise of plunder being the motive for their venture in the first place, they decided to go to town on those they now deemed their enemies – the people & city of Constantinople.
+With the promise of plunder the motive for their venture in the first place, they decided to go to town on those they now deemed their enemies – the people and city of Constantinople.
 One priest promised the Crusaders if they died in the now “holy cause” of sacking the city, they had the Pope’s blessing and would go immediately to heaven.
-The Pope had said no such thing; on the contrary, he’d forbade the attack.
-But people hear what they want to hear, and the Crusaders took that priest’s announcement as a license to do whatever they pleased.
+The Pope had said no such thing; on the contrary, he’d forbidden the entire campaign.
+But people hear what they want, and the Crusaders took that priest’s announcement as a license to do whatever they pleased.

 Neither the Byzantine Empire nor Church recovered from those 3 horrible days.
 The Crusaders ruled the Eastern Empire for the next 60 years.
-The Eastern emperor set up a new capital in Nicaea, southeast of Constantinople, to which many of the people of Constantinople fled.
-They remained there until 1261, when an Eastern ruler retook the city of Constantinople.
+The Eastern emperor set up a new capital in nearby Nicaea, to which many of the people of Constantinople fled.
+They remained there until 1261, when an Eastern ruler retook the City.